robrich/kubernetes-hands-on-workshop/10-A-bigger-site/start/README.md

    kubectl apply -f service.yaml
    ```

-   Note: we'll be using Kubernetes's DNS service to discover the backend service, so the backend service must exist before we schedule the frontend deployment.
+   Note: we'll be using Kubernetes's DNS service to discover the backend service, so the backend service must exist before we schedule the frontend deployment to create these DNS entries.

 2. Schedule the backend deployment: